wireapp/wire-android_legacy/README.md

 For bugs or feature requests, you can find in the application a button to report a bug.
 Feel free to use it to request features as well.

 > [!IMPORTANT]
-> In the short term, this repo will be archived.
+> Shortly, this repo will be archived.

 # Wire™